Philosophy & Process

 Markets exhibit inefficiency when prices deviate from intrinsic value.

 Markets misprice intrinsic value due to information disparity, errors in judgment, behavioral biases and emotions such as fear, greed and impatience.

-Our objective is long-term capital appreciation through fundamental, bottom-up research to identify undervalued companies resilient to circumstances over-emphasized by a near-sighted market.
+Fundamental, bottom-up analysis identifies undervalued companies resilient to circumstances over-emphasized by a near-sighted market.